High Wages

-High Wages is a 1930 novel by the British writer Dorothy Whipple.
-One of her first novels, it follows a young woman who rises from being a worker in a dress shop to owning her own business in the years after the First World War.
-It was an instant commercial success and established Whipple as a popular writer over the following two decades.
+High Wages is a 1930 novel by British writer Dorothy Whipple.
+One of her first novels, it follows a young woman who rises from being a worker in a dress shop to owning her own business in the years following the First World War.
+The novel was an instant commercial success and established Whipple as a popular writer over the next two decades.
 As part of a revival of interest in her work, it was republished by Persephone Books in 2009.